Find Spanish Classes

 Esther: San Diego Spanish course instructor

-...and the choices I have made subsequently.
+...truly inspirational teachers and am well aware of the effect they have had on my life and the choices I have made subsequently.
 My own passion for working with students extends from my desire to emulate these role models and perform the same inspirational function in the lives of my students.
 I have been a Spanish Teacher for over seven years.
 I have taught Spanish 1 through Spanish 4 Honors.
-I am extremely organized, and I am able to tutor a group of students or tutor on a one by one...
+I am extremely organized, and...

 Education & Certification